c3rebro/ldap2csv/README.md

 **Hint:** If omitted, comma will be used as seperator
 usage: -s ;

-optional parmeter -p: ldap protocol version
+optional parmeter -v: ldap protocol version
 supported attributes: 2, 3
 **Hint:** If omitted, version 3 is assumed
-usage: -p 2 ;
+usage: -v 2 ;

 optional parmeter -ssl: use ssl encryption
 supported attributes: none